mtroian1/Getting-and-Cleaning-Data-Course-Project/README.md

 mergedData <- merge(bindedTestData, bindedTrainData, by.x = 1:563, by.y = 1:563, all = TRUE, no.dups = TRUE, sort = FALSE)

-## order data based on subject
+## Order data based on subject

 mergedDataSorted <- mergedData[order(mergedData$subject),]

-## add descriptive labels to mergedDataSorted$labels.
+## Add descriptive labels to mergedDataSorted$labels.
 #$labels is a numeric and needs to be changed to a factor.
 Assign it the six activity labels.
 #Assign these updates to mergedDataSorted$labels to update the df